Create Mix Project

 to see all the helper functions at your disposal.
 You might also want

-Want to re-run something you've already typed in iex
+Want to re-run something you've already typed in iex?
+No problem.

 Exercise: Enable Shell History

-shell can keep a history of expressions you've run so you can use up/down arrow keys to traverse the history.
+The iex shell can keep a history of expressions you've run so you can use up/down arrow keys to traverse the history.
 We love this feature!
 Oddly, shell history is disabled by default.
-To enable shell history, add the following line to your .zshrc
+To enable shell history, add the following line to your .zshrc, .bashrc or the like:

 export ERL_AFLAGS="-kernel shell_history enabled"